D10S0VSkY-OSS/Stack-Lifecycle-Deployment/ROADMAP.md

 ## 📝 Changelog

-Este roadmap es un documento vivo y se actualizará según:
+This roadmap is a living document and will be updated based on:
-- Feedback de la comunidad
+- Community feedback
-- Necesidades del mercado
+- Market needs
-- Evolución tecnológica
+- Technological evolution
-- Recursos disponibles
+- Available resources

-**Última actualización:** Octubre 2025
+**Last updated:** October 2025
-**Próxima revisión:** Enero 2026
+**Next review:** January 2026

 ---

-## 🎯 Misión
+## 🎯 Mission

-> Hacer que la gestión de infraestructura como código sea accesible, segura y eficiente para todos los equipos, con el poder de la AI y la simplicidad de un click.
+> Make infrastructure as code management accessible, secure, and efficient for all teams, with the power of AI and the simplicity of a click.

 ---

-## 💡 Ideas Bienvenidas
+## 💡 Ideas Welcome

-¿Tienes una idea que no está en el roadmap?
+Have an idea that's not on the roadmap?
-¡Nos encantaría escucharla!
-Abre un issue con el tag `idea` 💭
+We'd love to hear it!
+Open an issue with the tag `idea` 💭